joabehans/joabehans/readme.md

-# BOT ZDG
+# BOT JHS

-Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>

 Watch the tutorials:

-- <a href="https://www.youtube.com/channel/UCrPbAoQKz42Gm0mLdWatAEA">Zap das Galáxias</a>
+- <a href="https://www.youtube.com/channel/UCrPbAoQKz42Gm0mLdWatAEA">JHS SOLUCOES DIGITAIS</a>

 ### How to use?